 - Responsible Planet

 The changing climate is one of the biggest threats to development and impacts the most vulnerable peoples and ecosystems on the planet.
-The aim of this major is to connect complex issues to an understanding of Earth System Science, Environmental Science and the Energy Transition.
+The aim of this major is to connect complex issues to an understanding of Earth System Science, Environmental Science, Energy Transition and Science and Technology Studies.
 If you choose the Responsible Planet Major, you will learn about the Earth System and climate change and environmental degradation; the dynamics of energy systems at different scales; the current challenges for biodiversity & sustainability.
-You will also learn about interactions between SDGs, the role of data science & socio-political dimensions of sustainability, and transition theory.
+You will also learn about interactions between SDGs, about how to connect interdisciplinary scientific knowledge relevant to global challenges, about the role of data science & socio-political dimensions of sustainability, and about transition theory.

 - Responsible Humanity